 Use the following language in the University bylaws:

-The faculty of The Graduate School shall include the President, the Provost, the Executive Vice President for Health Affairs, the Vice President for Research, and the Vice Provost for Graduate Education and Dean of The Graduate School, and all members of the University staff appointed as graduate advisors by the Provost.
+The faculty of The Graduate School shall include the President, the Provost, and the Vice Provost for Graduate Education and Dean of The Graduate School, and all members of the University staff appointed as graduate advisors by the Dean of The Graduate School, under the authority of the Provost.

 Kathy Segerson to take under consideration with Dean Holsinger over the summer for further discussion in the fall.